awslabs/route53-dynamic-dns-with-lambda/README.md

 Dyndns stack not found, ensure the right AWS CLI profile is being used.
 ```

-If the stack is present but deployement is not completed it will return:<br>
+If the stack is present but deployment is not completed it will return:<br>
 ```
 Stack not yet deployed try again in few minutes
 ```